3 Reasons Your Sauce is Lumpy (And How to Fix It)

 We’ve all been there.
 Aching for an amazing Mac’n’Cheese, a fantastic fettuccine alfredo, or a gratifying gravy to drape over our leftover roast.
 We buckle down, get all our ingredients together, and get to work.
 Suddenly, things don’t seem as homogenous as they should…

-The dreaded lumps have ruined the party.
+Something foul lurks in the sauce, surfacing to ruin the party.
 “Why?
 Why my beautiful sauce?” you cry to the heavens, only to be answered with the silent thickness of a lumpy sauce.

 I may not be of the heavens, but I’m here to answer that question.